yiisoft/yii-sentry/README.md

 ];
 ```

-if you want to trace guzzle requests and add sentry headers to external queries, add this
+If you want to trace Guzzle requests and add Sentry headers to external queries, add the following:

 ```php
     GuzzleHttp\Client::class => static function (ContainerInterface $container) {